fanout/webhookinbox/website/docs/api.rst

 PubSubHubbub
 ------------

-Normally, when a request is made to an inbox URL, WebhookInbox responds with the string "Ok".
+Normally, when a request is made to an inbox target URL, WebhookInbox responds with the string "Ok".
 However, if the request is detected to be a PubSubHubbub verification request, then WebhookInbox will respond appropriately such that the verification succeeds.
-This means it is possible to use an inbox URL as the callback of a PubSubHubbub subscription request, and receive feed updates into the inbox.
+This means it is possible to use an inbox target URL as the callback of a PubSubHubbub subscription request, and receive feed updates into the inbox.

 Creating, refreshing, destroying
 --------------------------------